 Style 2: The Shoe-box Style

-The shoe-box style is an excellent choice for a high-end backyard cage and will also hold up in a commercial setting.
+The shoe-box is an excellent choice for a high-end backyard cage and will also hold up in a commercial setting.

 What Size Cage Do We Recommend?

 We recommend getting a batting cage with a 14ft width.
-It will give the batter a realistic practice space, allowing them to develop good batting habits.
+It will give the batter a realistic practice space, allowing to develop good batting habits.
 Our shoe-box batting cages include the Commercial and the Mastodon.

 At Batting Cages Incorporated, we're baseball players too.
 And our goal is to find you the best batting cage for your specific needs.